ProfScrew/TAW/README.md

 | ChandlerCashier| password     | Chandler  | Bing         | cashier    |
 | RossAnalitics  | password     | Ross      | Geller       | analitics  |

-**Note**: If you want to use all the features in one account you can use the 'admin' account
+**Note**: If you want to use all the features in one account you can use the 'admin' account, that have all the role.

 **Possible-Erros**: Rarely happen when we syncronize the volume of the database with the volume in github that corrupted the database and mongo exit with an error code, in this case you can solve the problem by deleting the volume of the database and restart the project, remember after that to start the populate data script.